RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/vsam/README.md

   ```

 ## Demonstration Overview
-This demonstration shows a simple COBOL IBM&reg; CICS&reg; "green screen" application which accesses VSAM data by using `EXEC CICS` statements where the data is held in indexed sequential files on a disk.
+This demonstration shows a simple COBOL CICS "green screen" application which accesses VSAM data by using `EXEC CICS` statements where the data is held in indexed sequential files on a disk.

 The demonstration includes a Python script that helps you create the enterprise server instance.
 The script:

    - Creates the enterprise server instance in the `BANKVSAM` subdirectory of this project
    - Creates the enterprise server instance by using the ESCWA Admin API (almost exclusively).
-   - Uses a single command-line utility, `caspcrd`, to create the default IBM CICS resource definition file.
+   - Uses a single command-line utility, `caspcrd`, to create the default CICS resource definition file.
    - Configures the enterprise server instance for use with JCL and the VSAM datasets are cataloged.
    - Configures the enterprise server instance as a 64-bit server.
 You can change the configuration and deploy a 32-bit server (see *Step 5* in the procedure below).
    - Configures the enterprise server instance to use pre-built application modules.